emilwall/DescribeSML/README.md

 ```

 If you have any questions, feedback or requests, please post an issue here on
-github or email me at emil.wall at valtech.se
+github or email me at emilwall89 at gmail.com